Broome

 About the Broome Power Station

-The Broome Power Station, commissioned in 2008, took over from Horizon Power’s original station after 30 years of generation to provide the community not only with a 25% reduction in greenhouse gases, but to meet the needs of the growing Broome population.
+Commissioned in 2008, the Broome Power Station took over from Horizon Power’s original station after 30 years of generation to provide the community not only with a 25% reduction in greenhouse gases, but to meet the energy needs of the growing population.

-A total of 17 Caterpillar gas generators and seven Cummins diesel generators are installed, creating an operating capacity of 43.2MW.
+The power station has 17 Caterpillar gas generators and nine backup diesel generators installed, creating an operating capacity of 43.2MW.

 Broome Fuel Storage Facility

-The Broome fuel storage facility is used to store LNG supplied via triple road trains from the Maitland LNG Plant, located 13km south west of Karratha.
-This facility stores and vaporises LNG for the Broome Power Station which are interconnected via a 13km high pressure MDPE pipeline.
+The Broome fuel storage facility is used to store LNG supplied via triple road trains from the WKPP’s Maitland LNG Plant, located 13km south west of Karratha.
+This facility stores and vaporises LNG for the Broome Power Station, which is connected via a 12.2 km high pressure MDPE pipeline.